 The U.S. Senate voted to pass the Great American Outdoors Act (GAOA) on Wednesday, June 17.
 House Majority Leader Steny Hoyer plans to bring the bill to a vote in the House of Representatives during the last two weeks of July.
 If passed, this legislation will wholly fund the Land and Water Conservation Fund (LWCF).
 The LWCF is vital in sourcing federal financing for the development and creation of local parks, trails, boat launches, sports fields, and other recreation environments.

 Every year, energy companies that drill for oil and gas in the Outer Continental Shelf pay a collective $900 million in royalties to the LWCF.
 The money is intended to protect national parks, forests, and wildlife refuges; working forests; drinking water sources; and historic battlefields.
 It also provides matching grants to state and local governments for parks and recreation projects.
-In this way, the depletion of one natural resourceoffshore oil and gasfunds the conservation of two other critical resourcesland and water.
+In this way, the depletion of one natural resource offshore oil and gas funds the conservation of two other critical resources land and water.

 Unfortunately, the money placed into the LWCF is not restricted to conservation spending.
 As a result, funds can be and have been spent on non-conservation projects.
 For example, in fiscal year 2020, only $495 million was appropriated to the LWCFonly slightly more than half of total funding, and yet the greatest amount in 15 years.